 Orthotics are shoe inserts that are custom made to fit each patient’s specific needs and to treat painful conditions such as flat feet, heel spurs, plantar fasciitis and neuromas.
 Orthotics are intended to correct an abnormal or irregular walking pattern, by slightly altering the angles at which the foot strikes a walking or running surface.

-If you are an occasional sports enthusiast or a professional athlete, Dr. Brantley helps you remain healthy and competitive in your recreational activities.
+If you are an occasional sports enthusiast or a professional athlete, Dr. Saldino helps you remain healthy and competitive in your recreational activities.
 Our special sports medicine care can help you prevent injuries before they occur as well as repair injuries after they happen.
 We provide treatment for sprained ankles, fractures, stress fractures, shin splints and other overuse conditions, heel pain, heel injuries, tendonitis and pulled tendons.